yulaixie/yulaixie.github.io/datasets/pass/readme.txt

 The PASS (V2) should be installed
 The BerkeleyDB (version 4.6.21) should be installed

-Note that you are required to copy the mount.lasagna file in the mount.lasagna directory of the preschool to the /sbin directory.
+Note that you are required to copy the mount.lasagna file in the mount.lasagna directory of the passtool to the /sbin directory.
 This will invoke the mount.lasagna script when you run the mount -t lasagna command.

 Using PASS: